kailash-manasarovar/statement/docs/timeline/2026/september.md

 - If everyone believes this lie, and the Lopez Cano's became untouchable because of it, then they can do whatever they want, and have been doing so for the last thirty years going quietly then loudly criminally insane.
 - Except, the Americans had planned to pay the Lopez Cano's for their efforts back in 1997, but the huge public response to the murder of Diana spooked them.
 - So they didn't pay them, knowing that their budgets would be viewable at some time in the future, and even a thousand years of redaction wouldn't save them; so they didn't pay them and blamed it on the British royals who had absolutely no idea about this until the Queen died, at which point the mess was so tangled - multiple criminal enterprises having taken advantage of the lie - that no-one knew what to do about it.
-- And no-one really knows how to stand up to the Americans.
+- And no-one really knows how to stand up to the Americans and, not only that, the British press have been so good at muck-raking they practically set the stage for everyone to believe it!
 - The sex-crime epidemic in Dénia and the region, and indeed the whole entire world, now makes total sense and the Americans have been blocking any and all help for these people since then to protect the lie and maintain their innocence.
 - It's all so obvious, and so catastrophic.
 - From here, everything unravels; Auggie's mistaken loyalties, no-one ever helping me, murdered British women, no-one seeming to care, townsfolk gone porn mad, everything.
-- I realize too that the Americans must be, with the help of the UN, trying to pin everything onto another group in the region represented by those they kidnapped and took to Israel so that the Lopez Cano's won't make a big fuss and everyone get suspicious.
+- I realize too that the Americans must be, with the help of the UN, trying to pin all the sex crimes onto another group in the region represented by those they kidnapped and took to Israel so that the Lopez Cano's won't make a big fuss and everyone get suspicious.
 - I write it all up, amazed.

 ## Heather emails me